DBusConnection#

 res – a

-- send_message_with_reply_sync(message: DBusMessage, flags: DBusSendMessageFlags, timeout_msec: int, cancellable: Cancellable | None = None) Tuple[DBusMessage, int] #
+- send_message_with_reply_sync(message: DBusMessage, flags: DBusSendMessageFlags, timeout_msec: int, cancellable: Cancellable | None = None) tuple[DBusMessage, int]#

 Synchronously sends